mannixp/PlaneCouetteFlowMHD_OLD/README.md

 along with the parameters specified therin, and running the script and plotting the data as above.

 Typically this execution demands a compute cluster or large workstation.
-Referencence run-times using 32 cores are
+Referencence run-time using 32 cores is

 ```
-Dual Intel Xeon Gold 6248 @ 2.5GHz – 20 cores processors - ??? cpu-hr
 2 AMD Epyc 7302 @ 3 GHz – 2*16 cores processors          - 180 cpu-hr
 ```